vidgi/virtual-exhibit-netlify-cms/src/pages/about/index.md

 ---
 ### ABOUT INTERACCESS

-Founded in 1983 as Toronto Community-Videotex, InterAccess is a gallery, educational facility, production studio, festival, and registered charity dedicated to new media and emerging practices in art and technology.

-InterAccess’s mission is to expand the cultural significance of art and technology by fostering and supporting the full cycle of art and artistic practice through education, production, and exhibition.
+Founded in 1983, InterAccess is a gallery, educational facility, production studio, festival, and registered charity dedicated to new media and emerging practices in art and technology.
+Our programs support art forms that integrate technology, fostering and supporting the full cycle of art and artistic practice through education, production, and exhibition.
+InterAccess is regarded as a preeminent Canadian arts and technology centre.

-We envision an environment in which:
-- Art that engages technology gains widespread cultural resonance;
-- Critical discourse around technologies is catalyzed by artists, curators, and cultural workers;
-- The full life cycle of art and artists is nurtured.

-Annually we execute multiple exhibitions, a full curriculum of skill-building and critical theory workshops, and a broad range of discursive events that explore the impact of technology on the social, political and cultural aspects of contemporary life.
-Our studio space facilitates the circulation of skills and techniques required to produce the work we exhibit in our gallery space.

 ### ABOUT IA CURRENT